5 Smallest Countries in the World You Can Visit | FindGuide Blog

 San Marino: The Republic on a Hill

-San Marino.png San Marino sits entirely inside Italy and claims to be the world’s oldest republic.
+San Marino sits entirely inside Italy and is often searched as the oldest republic in the world.
 The old town is built on Mount Titano, which means great views along with stone towers and medieval streets.

 What to see: The Three Towers, Basilica of San Marino, Palazzo Pubblico.